MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-application-project.md

 ## Before you begin

-* Create a simple Biztalk Project with Orchestration.
+* Create a simple BizTalk project with orchestration.
-* Have the path to the XML binding file to your BizTalk project ready(To create Send and Receive Port).
+* Have the path to the XML binding file to your BizTalk project ready.
+This XML file creates your send and receive port.
 * Know your Azure DevOps account, your collection, and your team project details.
 * Be familiar with git concepts, including cloning and working with repositories.